Ruins of Windsor Plantation | Claiborne County, MS | c. 1861

 Windsor in Modern Day

 Although the columns of Windsor have been all that remains of it for so many years, that hasn’t stopped thousands of visitors, and even Hollywood celebrities from visiting this infamous landmark.

-: During archeological digs on the site in the 1960s, an extensive amount of broken china was found in the basement.
+1960s: During archeological digs on the site in the 1960s, an extensive amount of broken china was found in the basement.
 The Magruder family retained a barrel full of broken pieces.
-The Magruder family took one of the iron capitals, retaining it as a family heriloom.
+The Magruder family took one of the iron capitals, retaining it as a family heirloom.
 Thieves stole at least one other capital, and the family sold several others during the Great Depression for scrap iron.
 The other iron staircases may also have been sold for scrap.
-1960s

-Added to the National Register of Historic Places on November 23, 1971, the Ruins are maintained by the Mississippi Department of Archives and History.
+Windsor was added to the National Register of Historic Places on November 23, 1971, and today, the ruins are maintained by the Mississippi Department of Archives and History.
 Descendants of the Daniell family donated Windsor Ruins to the State of Mississippi in 1974.